Skip to main content

 Observation

-I noticed the description explicitly stated that the first letters of the city names spell the flag, which confirmed this acrostic step was the final decoding operation needed to assemble the picoCTF{...} answer.
+The description states outright that the first letters of the city names spell the flag.
+That acrostic step is the last thing needed to assemble the picoCTF{...} answer.

 Collect the first letter of each city name in order.
 These letters form the flag content.
 Wrap the result in picoCTF{...}.